Making Family Business Decisions

 Consensus building works best when facts are used to outline the pros and cons of the decision.
 However, many decisions are not based on facts but on attitudes, perceptions, and emotions.
 Also, as the number of issues used for advocating or opposing a decision increases, it becomes increasingly difficult to achieve a consensus.

 Collaboration is a process.
 With collaboration all parties join together to constructively explore their differences in search of solutions that go beyond their separate visions.
 By debating the various perspectives, the complexity of the problem is recognized by all parties and new alternatives are discussed that consider the positions of everyone.
 All suggestions are considered before alternatives are ranked.
 No single position is sacrificed at the expense of another alternative.
+This process is sometimes called "brain storming".
 Although collaborative decision making is the most time consuming, it is often the preferred method for making major business decisions.

 - Autocratic - Use for routine decisions where others don’t feel a need to be involved.

-- Democratic - Use for large group decision making, or where consensus or collaborative decision making is inappropriate or fail.
+- Democratic - Use for large group decision making, or where consensus or collaborative decision making is inappropriate or unsuccessful.

-- Consensus - Use for decisions where facts can be used to outline pros and cons.
+- Consensus - Use for decisions where facts can be used to outline pros and cons, and alternatives ranked.

 - Collaborative - Use for making major business decisions which require the support of everyone involved to be successful.